maratai/craftery/fiber_arts/fiber_arts_book_masterlist.md

 - [Susan Wilson](https://anwgconference.org/archive/2023/susan-wilson/). *Weave Classic Crackle and More*.
 - [Claudia Wollny](https://www.claudia-wollny-edition.com/en/). *Die fabelhafte Welt der brettchengewebten Stola und Manipel zu St. Donat, Arlon: Mit 29 Webbriefen*.
 Deutsch, Français, English, Nederlands.
 - [Claudia Wollny](https://www.claudia-wollny-edition.com/en/). *Tablets at Work*; *Köper: Twill 1+1: Understanding and Designing 4 Twill Techniques for Tablet Weaving* (Deutsch, English).
 - [Yarn Barn of Kansas](https://www.yarnbarn-ks.com). *The Best of Yarn Barn: Complete instructions for 25 of Yarn Barn's most popular projects*.
 Finally wised up and realized this was likely more economical than buying individual PDFs or leaflets for all the included patterns!
+- S. A. Zielinski. *Master Weaver Vol. 6: Technology of Handweaving (equipment and its use)*.
+Ed.
+Robert Leclerc.
+  - Shuttles and Shuttle-Races.
+  - Shuttles, Bobbins, Quills.
+  - Quills.
+  - The Lease and the Lease Rods.
+  - Raddles.
+  - Doubling Stand.
+  - Shed Regulators.
+I have a larger counterbalance loom so I'm particularly interested in this!
+  - Pattern Harness.
+  - Templets or Stretchers.
+  - Templets for Finn Weave.
+  - Flying Shuttle.
+  - Weaving with Two Shuttles.
+  - Bobbin Winders.
+  - Taking Care of the equipment.
+  - Gadgets.
+  - Paddles.

 ## Ciba Review
 - #20. *The Development of the Textile Crafts in Spain*.